FallenBuillder/GodotGame/README.md

 TODO:

 - Add balancing to the game
+- Add a better income gathering system
 - Add the upgrade graphics
 - Add a 10x , 2x speed modifier , keybind
 - Fix icons not working in collection , in-game ( .remap )